kyma-incubator/examples/personservice/README.md

 ### Namespace Setup

-An Namespace is a custom Kyma security and organizational unit based on the concept of Kubernetes Namespaces.
+A Namespace is a custom Kyma security and organizational unit based on the concept of Kubernetes Namespaces.
 Kyma Namespaces allow you to divide the cluster into smaller units to use for different purposes, such as development and testing.
 Learn more from official documentation about [Namespaces](https://kyma-project.io/docs/latest/root/kyma/#details-namespaces).

 To setup the namespace for this showcase call this command from the project root: